MacroPower/OmegaGraf/README.md

 2. Visit printed URL and enter secure code
 3. Click any option
 4. Check 'Use simulation' and enter desired # of sims
-5. Click 'Submit'
-6. Click 'Deploy' (header)
+5. Click 'Deploy'
-7. Click 'Confirm'
+6. Click 'Confirm'
-8. Wait for deployment to complete
+7. Wait for deployment to complete
-9. Visit {hostname}:3000, enter admin/admin
+8. Visit {hostname}:3000, enter admin/admin
-10. Done!
+9. Done!

 ## Create a release